Aggressive Chicago prosecutor Fitzgerald to quit

 After Blagojevich was charged with trying to sell the U.S. Senate seat President Barack Obama held before he won the 2008 presidential election, Fitzgerald said authorities had halted a potential crime spree that would have made Illinois legend Abraham Lincoln “roll over in his grave.”

-Fitzgerald could make even the top levels of Washington power quake.
-Karl Rove, Bush’s most powerful White House aide, was investigated by Fitzgerald following the leak of the CIA agent’s name.
+Fitzgerald could make even the top levels of Washington power quake when he acted.
+Karl Rove, former President George W. Bush’s most powerful White House aide, was investigated by Fitzgerald in the illegal leak of a CIA agent’s name to a journalist.

 ‘PROSECUTOR‘S PROSECUTOR’